 – La raison du sensible.
 Entretiens autour de la bioéthique, Perpignan, Artège, 2009.
 Reason and Sentitivity.
 Inerviews on Bioethics.
 Summary

 – Eléments pour une éthique de la vulnérabilité.
 Les hommes, les animaux, la nature, Paris, Le Cerf, 2011.
 Moron Grand Prix of the Académie française 2012.
-Spanish translation underway, Javeriana University, Bogota.
+Spanish translation, Javeriana University, Bogota, 2015.
+Chinese translation underway.
 Elements for An Ethics of Vulnerability.
 Humans, Animals, Nature.
 Summary

 – La Flamme ivre, Desclée de Brouwer, 1999.
 The Drunken Flame.
 Summary